 We’ve talked before about the things every consumer should do when they receive a debt collection call – here’s a quick list of seven questions to ask – but asking one question would probably help you sniff out most phantom collectors: “What is your license number?”
 Most states require collectors to be registered.
 Attempt to verify the license before doing anything else, and you’ll be more likely to scare off most scammers.

 Remember, debt collection accounts can damage your credit.
 If a fraudulent account appears on your credit reports, be sure to dispute the error with the credit bureau in question.
-You can check your credit reports for errors by pulling them each year for free at AnnualCreditReport.com and viewing your free credit report summary, updated each month, for free on Credit.com.
+You can check your credit reports for errors by pulling them each year for free at AnnualCreditReport.com and viewing your free credit report summary, updated every 14 days, for free on Credit.com.